 Punctuation is one of the foundation stones of correct, understandable, and professionally written language.
 Imagine building a house by merely laying bricks on brick without fixing them together using a special solution.
+For your custom thesis writing paper, you also can check all the punctuation mistakes to avoid any confusion.
 As a result, you will hardly get anything more than a pile of bricks.
 The same goes for writing; when you operate with the parts of speech, hoping to construct a sentence, you “glue” them together with punctuation marks.

 Punctuation progressively “grew” in various forms throughout cultures to help authors understand where to pause and how long they were reading their writings aloud.
 At that time, the primary issue was that every poet and writer did it differently.
 Back then, everyone wrote by hand.
 But once the artificial script was introduced, the need for organized punctuation rules became obvious.

 Nonetheless, there are still situations when writers and grammarians argue about punctuation.
 Thus, such a concept as the author’s punctuation emerged with the book publishing industry’s advent.
 And no matter how “standardized” the conventional rules of punctuation are, things always change, even with English.
 Our writing experts at Ordercoursework have compiled a list of punctuation rules representing a fixed set of instructions, combined with those you may change by choice.

 Perhaps, the most controversial punctuation mark is the comma, which causes much confusion among novice writers and English language learners.

 For starters, it’s a terribly overloaded symbol, struggling to work as a conjunction separator, quote clarifier, and phrase qualifier.
 Besides that, the comma works part-time as a list item separator.
 This punctuation mark is eager to serve everyone, yet, unfortunately, people frequently disagree with its exact purpose in the sentence.